Tamayo, Dominican Republic: Economic activities

 Tamayo is one of the areas where banana farming has the highest production.
 It produces the largest quantity of bananas (called barahoneros) because in the administrative division of the agricultural sector, the town belongs to the agricultural region of Barahona.

 Like the municipality of Vicente Noble, the economics of Tamayo has been boosted in recent months.

 In 2007, the City Council received on a monthly basis by ordering the transfer of the General Budget, through the Dominican Municipal League.
 Each District Board in turn receives $500000.00 (Five Hundred Thousand Pesos) for the same transfer.

 Education

 The municipality operates 17 elementary schools, most with two rounds (morning and afternoon), a high school and a secondary school.

 Health care

 The municipality operates seven rural clinics and a city hospital, which make up the physical infrastructure in health care available to Tamayo.
 Like other municipalities in the province of Barahona, cases that require specialized medical care are sent to the Jaime Mota regional hospital.

 Culture and Religion

-San Antonio is the patron saint of the townspeople, who celebrate their festival on the June 13.
+San Antonio is the patron saint of the townspeople, who celebrate their festival on June 13.